9 Ways to Build Customer Loyalty for Your Brand in 2020

 With so many brands competing for the attention of customers, one of the most effective mediums of speaking to your customer directly is via personalized marketing.
 It can attract the attention of your target customer and it can help build trust in your brand.
 At the end of the day, you want customers to be able to make a distinction between your brand and your competition.

-To deliver personalized marketing messages, you need some amount of customer data – this customer intelligence which could include information about the customer’s shopping preferences, history of their buying decisions, time they like to shop, or the time that they are most receptive to marketing messages can help you customize your marketing messages in a way that aligns with what customers expect or want.
+To deliver personalized marketing messages, you need some amount of customer data – this customer intelligence which could include information about the customer’s shopping preferences, history of their buying decisions, the time they like to shop, or the time that they are most receptive to marketing messages can help you customize your marketing messages in a way that aligns with what customers expect or want.

 Furthermore, if you have a loyal pool of repeat customers, they don’t want to be fed generic marketing messages – they expect personalized messages and content that speaks to them directly and caters to their needs.